Li0425/flight_duration_prediction/README.md

-Arrival flight duration prediction at ATL airport
+Arrival flight duration (from AOBT to AIBT) prediction at ATL airport
 ==============================

 Predict AIBT-AOBT for arrival flights at ATL airport in the US